 Photo Credit @ Crystal Rapinchuk

-You can’t miss this big statue on the side of the road!
-It’s across the street from the Outpost – just pull off in the small parking lot and grab some selfies and silly videos!
+You can’t miss Bigfoot on the side of the road across from the Garden of the Gods Outpost.
+Just pull into the small parking lot and grab some selfies and silly videos!
 Don’t forget to tag @ShawneeForestBigfoot on Facebook!

 Photo Credit @ Crystal Rapinchuk

-Have a picnic under the Golden Circle.
+4. Have a picnic under the Golden Circle

 Photo Credit @ Crystal Rapinchuk

-Hike down into Rim Rock.
+5. Hike down into Rim Rock

 Photo Credit @ Crystal Rapinchuk

-Marvel at Ox-Lot Cave.
+6. Marvel at Ox-Lot Cave

 Photo Credit @ Crystal Rapinchuk

-- Go swimming, fishing, boating or camping at Pounds Hollow –
+7. Go swimming, fishing, boating or camping at Pounds Hollow

-Pounds Hollow is just down the road from Rim Rock and is a beautiful quiet section of Shawnee National Forest but a popular swimming hole in the summer!
-The great thing about Pounds Hollow is that it is FREE for anyone to visit, swim, fish, or boat at – just bring your gear!
-There are NO fees here (although you’ll need a fishing license like anywhere else in Illinois)!
-You can also pitch a tent and camp here too for about $10/night!
+The great thing about Pounds Hollow is that it’s free for anyone to visit, swim, fish, or boat – just bring your own gear.
+There are no fees at all, but you will need a fishing license (like anywhere else in Illinois).
+You can also pitch a tent and camp at Pounds Hollow for about $10/night.

-Explore Cave in Rock.
+8. Explore Cave in Rock

 Photo provided courtesy of the Southernmost Illinois Tourism Bureau

-There are legends going back hundreds of years about pirates.
-Most of the legends are fictional, but the most fierce legend is real.
 Captain Samuel Mason, originally from Pennsylvania, was a lifelong criminal and pirate that not only attacked boats on the Ohio River but would also steal from people’s houses while they were at church on Sundays.
+Mason used Cave in Rock his base of criminal operations in 1797.

 Photo Credit @ Crystal Rapinchuk